zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

         property:
             key: ${property.key}
     ```
-- To add a property to configuration     (if the property does not already exist).
+- To add a property to configuration if the property does not already exist.

     **Example:**